How to Make Jewelry: Clay Bead Statement Necklace — Easy Step-by-Step Guide

 Tips & Troubleshooting

-- 1If your clay starts to dry out while you're working, lightly dampen your hands with water.
+- 1If your air-dry clay starts to feel dry and crumbly while you're working on shaping your beads, lightly dampen your hands with water.
+This will help to make the clay more pliable and easier to roll into smooth, consistent shapes.

 Related Activities You Might Enjoy